TomasVotruba/tomasvotruba.com/source/_posts/2016-09-09-how-to-write-open-source-in-php-1-create-a-repository.md

 ## Little book of git

+Now we practise first few git lines.

+### Get to the right place

+Move to the directory, where you want to host your package locally.
+Open command line or Terminal in PHPStorm.
+Actually the PHPStorm way will open terminal already in right place.
+So you don't have to browse directories via `cd` command.
+I use that.
+And call these commands there.

 Do you know git?

 Just follow commands, that appeared on your Github repository and <a href="#your-code-is-online">skip to next headline</a>.